The Seasons: a Poem |

 Page 19

-... from worldly strife , His cares forgetting , lost in peaceful life .
+... worldly strife , His cares forgetting , lost in peaceful life .
 165 Sweet contemplation fills the transient hour , O'er him the toils of life have lost their power ; Silence around him reigns , his thoughts are free To SPRING .
 19.

-... from worldly strife , His cares forgetting , lost in peaceful life .
+... worldly strife , His cares forgetting , lost in peaceful life .
 165 Sweet contemplation fills the transient hour , O'er him the toils of life have lost their power ; Silence around him reigns , his thoughts are free To SPRING .
 19.

 Page 20